damienwmartin/MetaLearning2020/README.md

 The `experiments/` folder contains jupyter notebooks for replicating the experiments in our project report.

-The `tests/` folder contains test cases for confirming successful installation and that the implementation is working correctly.

-The `games/` folder contains implementations of games.
+The `depreciated/` folder contains files that were used during the development process, and are no longer used.
+These files are currently staged for deletion.
 More details about the implementation can be found [here](https://github.com/damienwmartin/MetaLearning2020/tree/main/Rebel#python-rebel-implementation)

 ## Running ReBeL and ReBeL 2.0